SeRgI1982/CurrencyTranslator/README.md

 # CurrencyTranslator

-Task is quite simple, so I have decided to introduce an additional complexity:
+Task is quite simple, so I have decided to introduce an additional complexity - translate on:
-- easy case,
-- validation,
-- converter,
-- behaviour,
-- attached behaviour,
-- triggers,
-- real time,
 - lost focus,
+- property changed (not quite good from performance point of view),
-- command,
+- command
 - command parameter,
-- custom control,
+- custom control.

+Whole solution is prepared with the idea to extend it to the much more complex business solution (SOLID principles, TDD, Prism+Unity on the Client side, Unity on the Server side, n-Tier architecture).

+If you wish to check my XAML skills - take a look on my another project: https://github.com/SeRgI1982/ModernShell